Multipartite Intrinsic Non-Locality and Device-Independent Conference Key Agreement: Introduction

 In principle, quantum key distribution (QKD) can produce a secret key secured by the laws of physics \cite{ch1984quantum,PhysRevLett.67.661,10.1145/382780.382781}.
 In the device-dependent setting of QKD, it is assumed that the devices possessed by Alice and Bob are perfectly characterized and trusted; i.e., the measurements applied and the states used are assumed to be known and certified.
 However, after several experiments implementing QKD protocols, researchers have found this assumption to be too restrictive.

 To combat our reliance on some of these strong assumptions underpinning QKD, several scenarios have been developed with varying degrees of trust in the measurements and states used.
 In QKD, if the measurements, states, or devices possessed by one of the parties are not trusted, the scenario is called one-sided device-independent QKD \cite{PhysRevLett.106.110506,PhysRevA.85.010301}.
-If all devices involved are deemed to be untrustworthy, the scenario is called device-independent QKD \cite{743501,PhysRevLett.98.230501,arnon2018practical,PhysRevLett.113.140501}.
+If all devices involved are deemed to be untrustworthy, the scenario is called device-independent QKD~\cite{743501,PhysRevLett.98.230501,arnon2018practical,PhysRevLett.113.140501}.

-Researchers have established upper bounds on the secret key agreement capacity for all the scenarios described above \cite{takeoka2014fundamental,kaur2020fundamental}.
+Researchers have established upper bounds on the secret key agreement capacity for all the scenarios described above \cite{takeoka2014fundamental,kaur2020fundamental} (see also \cite{winczewski2022limitations}).
 The basic idea behind these upper bounds comes from a classical information measure called intrinsic information \cite{748999}.
 Intrinsic information inspired the squashed-entanglement upper bound for device-dependent QKD \cite{christandl2004squashed,takeoka2014fundamental}, and squashed entanglement in turn inspired the development of quantum intrinsic non-locality \cite{kaur2020fundamental} and quantum intrinsic steerability \cite{KWW17}.
 These latter quantities serve as upper bounds for device-independent QKD and one-sided device-independent QKD, respectively, as shown in \cite{kaur2020fundamental}.
+Along with being upper bounds on a certain cryptographic task, these quantities are also resource quantifiers for Bell non-locality and steerability, respectively.

-Here, we go beyond device-independent QKD for two parties and address device-independent conference key agreement \cite{ribeiro2018fully,murta2020quantum}.
+Here, we go beyond device-independent QKD and Bell non-locality for two parties and address device-independent (DI) conference key agreement \cite{ribeiro2018fully,murta2020quantum} and multipartite non-locality.
 Conference key agreement is the task of distributing secret key among more than two users, as encountered in the context of quantum networks.
 Part of the interest in this task comes from the fact that a protocol based on genuinely multipartite entangled states can achieve higher rates of conference key agreement than a protocol based on a combination of bipartite entangled states \cite{epping2016large}.
+Just as Bell non-locality is the key resource for DIQKD, one would expect multipartite non-locality to be the key resource in DI conference key agreement.